timmPrice/riceboard/README.md

 ![riceboard main image](https://github.com/timmPrice/custom-keyboard/blob/main/images/laptop.png)

-# ==Riceboard== #
+# Riceboard #

 It gets its name because recently I've been interested in *ricing* linux.
 It needs a better name, I'm open to suggestions.

 **attention** this is a *minimum viable product*, and is therefore merely an expirament for me to learn the qmk software package and see if I even like using minimal split keyboards
 An improved version with a pcb and nicer case is being worked on!
-I have lots of ideas for improvements such as where I'll be adding some extra keys :joy:
+I have lots of ideas for improvements such as where I'll be adding some extra keys

 ## To flash firmware ##